 This article will give you links to Google Maps to tell you the exact location of the different attractions around Interlaken.

-The app is simple to use, and no super techy skills are required to navigate using Google Maps.
+Google Maps is simple to use, and no super techy skills are required to navigate using Google Maps.
 But if you need help understanding how the app works, here’s the Google Maps Documentation you can read.

 After my research, I found more than 40 tourist attractions, beautiful destinations, and once-in-a-lifetime activities in the Jungfrau region.
 Packed with so many things to do, It’s just a place where the word boredom does not exist.